 TIP: Not in the mood for a beer?
 The bartenders at Freshcraft also mix a mean cocktail — and the wine list is nothing to sneeze at, either!

 If you haven't yet visited the revived Union Station neighborhood, Thirsty Lion should be your first stop.
 In addition to offering a worldly menu with local and seasonal ingredients, their taps have over 50 brews flowing — roughly half of which are from Colorado.

 TIP: After dinner and drinks, take a stroll through the restored Union Station and stop into another neighborhood hot spot, like Terminal Bar, located inside the train station's former ticketing office, for a nightcap.

 DENVER BEER CO.

 Good beer is best enjoyed with friends, fresh air and a bit of adventurous spirit to sharpen the palate.
-Located in the Riverfront neighborhood just west of downtown, Denver Beer Co. specializes in artisan and seasonal varieties of premium ales and lagers made from the best ingredients around.
+Located in the Riverfront neighborhood just west of downtown, Denver Beer Co. is thought to be one of the best breweries in Denver and specializes in artisan and seasonal varieties of premium ales and lagers made from the best ingredients around.
 The tap list is constantly changing — you may get the fan-favorite Graham Cracker Porter, the delectable Peach Saison or the hoppier-than-thou Fresh Hop IPA.
 They're all fantastic examples of great Denver beer.
 The patio is always a happening place to enjoy great beer and some Mile High City sunshine.

 TIP: Keep an eye on Denver Beer's website for future Beer Dinners, when the brewery teams up with a local foodcart, providing them with four hand-crafted brews to use as ingredients, as well as partners for the dishes.